Wayne Mardle: PDC career

 Mardle joined the Professional Darts Corporation in time for the 2003 World Championship.
 His first appearance at the Circus Tavern saw him lose in the third round to Phil Taylor.
-His debut at Blackpool's Winter Gardens in the World Matchplay was much better, beating World Champion John Part, Alan Warriner and Colin Lloyd to reach the final, where he again lost to Taylor.
+His debut at Blackpool's Winter Gardens in the World Matchplay was better, beating World Champion John Part, Alan Warriner and Colin Lloyd to reach the final, where he again lost to Taylor.
 From 2004 to 2006, Mardle reached three consecutive world championship semi-finals, losing to Taylor in 2004 and 2006, and Mark Dudbridge in 2005.
 He peaked at fifth in the World Rankings.
-He has always seemed to suffer from what Sid Waddell called the "Mardle Drift", which sees his Darts continually land in 5 and Treble 5 instead of the 20/Treble 20.

-Mardle played in the first two editions of the Premier League, in 2005 and 2006, 2008 and 2009.
-2005 and 2006 did not go well, and he finished bottom of the table in both years.
-Players who come bottom of the League are said to have won the "Mardle Cup," named in honour of him.
-Poor form meant he was not selected in 2007.
+Mardle played in the first two editions of the Premier League in 2005 and 2006, finishing bottom of the table in both years.
+Poor form meant he was not selected in 2007, though he returned in 2008 and 2009.

 In 2007, Mardle was beaten in the opening round of the World Championship by unseeded Alan Caves, and subsequently failed to reach the latter stages of a single event that year.
-He found his form at the 2008 World Championship, and in a big upset he beat then-13-time champion Phil Taylor 5–4 in the quarter-finals, a match in which he had trailed 3–0.
+He found form at the 2008 World Championship, and in a big upset he beat then-13-time champion Phil Taylor 5–4 in the quarter-finals, a match in which he had trailed 3–0.
 This was the first time in the history of the PDC championship that Taylor had been beaten before the final.
 After his win over Taylor, Mardle was made bookmakers' favourite to win the tournament, especially as his semi-final opponent was 21-year-old qualifier Kirk Shepherd, ranked 142nd.
-However, an over-confident Mardle lost the match 6–4.
-Mardle later described his attitude going into the match as "nonchalant" and stated that he did not give Shepherd the respect he deserved.
+Mardle lost the match 6–4.
+He later described his attitude going into the match as "nonchalant" and stated that he did not give Shepherd the respect he deserved.